 For a few days in November, Atlanta, the home of Coca-Cola, Delta Airlines, Jimmy Carter and the birthplace of Martin Luther King, welcomed c.16,000 adult and paediatric rheumatologists and health professionals from all over the world to the 2019 ACR/ARP meeting.
 Here are some of President Liz Price's reflections.

-As with all things American, the meeting was ‘super-sized’, with over 450 sessions, nearly 3000 posters and over 150 exhibitors including 40 pharma stands, not to mention the ‘wellness area’, which hosted daily visits by ‘therapy dogs’ to help you relax.
+The meeting was enormous, with over 450 sessions, nearly 3000 posters and over 150 exhibitors including 40 pharma stands, not to mention the wellness area, which hosted daily visits by therapy dogs to help you relax.

 Much of the talk was upbeat, as rheumatology was the most popular and, by default, most competitive specialty for medical graduates last year in the US.
 Many of the posters and sessions highlighted new advances in the treatment of psoriatic arthritis, in particular the IL23 and IL17 axis inhibitors.
 There was similar excitement about the growth in JAK inhibitors, both in terms of variety and indication and the news that nintedanib slows loss of lung function in scleroderma-associated ILD.